RThevenoux/thot/README.md

 Chance of mutating any given char during mating.

 #### Parents per Child
-How many individuals' contribute part of their genome during a single mating event.
+How many individuals' contribute part of their genotype during a single mating event.

 #### Population Size
 How many individuals are generated at every generational event.